Water in Fluorocarbon Oil Emulsions

 Water in fluorocarbon oil emulsions (W/FO) are widely used in R&D environments primarily to achieve compartmentalization of biological samples within droplets and prevent egress of the material to the surrounding media such as Drop-Seq and RNA-Seq.
 Of particular importance is the ability to produce high-quality, monodisperse droplets and the ability to do so reproducibly and at a high production rate.

-The combination of Fluigent pressure pump units and Raydrop microfluidic devices enable smooth fluid delivery, precision flowrate control, automation, and reproducibility necessary to generate high-quality water in fluorocarbon oil emulsions.
+The combination of Fluigent pressure pump units and Raydrop microfluidic devices developed and manufactured by Secoya enable smooth fluid delivery, precision flowrate control, automation, and reproducibility necessary to generate high-quality water in fluorocarbon oil emulsions.

 Droplet Phase: Water (Mili Q)